Air Conditioner Repair Checklist

 - Clear vegetation rubbish around the unit.
 Once you’ve cleared all the clutter within a two-foot space, you can use a paint brush or vacuum to slowly remove dirt from the condenser fins.
-Bent fins can also affect performance, so you can attempt to adjust them with a dinner knife.
+Bent fins can also affect performance.

 - Use a hose nozzle to carefully clean the fins from inside the unit.
 Don’t get liquid on the fan motor.

 - Turn on the power.

 When air conditioning systems don’t have ample refrigerant, they’ll have difficulty removing heat and humidity from your house.

 Here are several signs that your equipment is leaking refrigerant:

 - It takes a long time to lower the temperature in your house and you’re continually decreasing the temperature on the thermostat.

 - Air conditioning blowing through the registers isn’t as cold as it should be.

 - You’re hearing hissing or gurgling sounds when cooling works.

 - Your evaporator coil is frosty on account of having difficulty handling humidity.